tsjk/docker-core-lightning/README.md

 with getting started.

 ## Future work (feel free to make pull requests)
+* Make it clear which logging entries come from RTL
 * Upgrade Core Lightning to the v24.02 series when the ecosystem has stabilized.
 * Make it easier to respond to changes to the port-forwarding address.